model-united-nations-of-luebeck/CMS-backend/README.md

 - `DEBUG = False`
 - security key to a secure key that only you know
-- set paths in `cms/settings.py`, especially `FORCE_SCRIPT_NAME` if you don't want to serve under root domain URL, but under something like `mydomain.org/cms`
+- set paths especially `FORCE_SCRIPT_NAME` if you don't want to serve under root domain URL, but under something like `mydomain.org/cms`

+Serve static files by running `python manage.py collectstatic` which generates a `static/` folder that needs to be served under `mydomain.org/cms/static` and includes the CSS, JS and image files.
+If the styling is missing, it might be a hint that the static files aren't loaded correctly.

+Perform migration of the database by running `python manage.py migrate`.

 From uberspace there are instructions for setting up Django projects: [Django Guide Uberspace](https://lab.uberspace.de/guide_django/)